 Gap years have become a massive part of our culture.
 But where did the idea of taking time out to travel come from, and what is the history of the gap year?

-The gap year phenomenon has its roots in post-war Britain.
-There was a belief that by giving young people the opportunity to travel and experience new cultures, there would be a greater chance at achieving world peace as new generations gained understanding of each other cultures and ways of life.
+The history of the gap year has its roots in post-war Britain.
+There was a belief that by giving young people the opportunity to travel and experience new cultures, there would be a greater chance at achieving world peace as new generations gained understanding of other cultures and ways of life.
 Some also believe that the idea of taking a gap year originated from the idea of the 17th century 'Grand Tour', usually taken by the sons of aristocrats.
 The 'Grand Tour' comprised up to three years of travelling around Europe, where young travellers would seek out culture in order to refine their education.

-In recent years the gap travel industry has exploded and is now one of the fastest growing business markets.
+In recent years, the gap travel industry has exploded and is now one of the fastest growing business markets.
 With so many incredible and affordable gap travel experiences now offered by reputable gap travel companies, such as here at Gap 360, there's never been a better time to go on a gap year!